tom-ai/tom-ai/README.md

 ### Hi there 👋
 - 🌱 I’m looking for a Junior Software Developer role
-- 🎶 I’m currently building a music tool with [@mjhxmjh](https://github.com/mjhxmjh) using Next.js
+- 🎶 I’m coding music tools with [@mjhxmjh](https://github.com/mjhxmjh) using Next.js
 - 📫 How to reach me: tomharris3@me.com

 <!--